txpipe-shop/tx3-multiparty-escrow/README.md

 **Note**: Keep this terminal and don't close it.

 10. Generate the proto tx.
-Create a new terminal and run from the `tx3-multiparty-escrow` folder:
+Open a new terminal and run from the `tx3-multiparty-escrow` folder:
 ```shell
 cd src/tx3-offchain
 cargo run --manifest-path "../../../trix/Cargo.toml" --quiet --bin trix -- bindgen